-COHA is comprised of veterinary schools partnered with medical and other colleagues through a National Institutes of Health Clinical Translational Science Award (CTSA).
+COHA comprises veterinary schools partnered with medical and other colleagues through a National Institutes of Health Clinical Translational Science Award (CTSA).
 COHA’s mission is to advance understanding of diseases shared by humans and animals.
-The following AAVMC member institutions are current members of COHA: Colorado State University, Cornell University, The Ohio State University, Tufts University, University of California-Davis, University of Florida, University of Minnesota, University of Pennsylvania, North Carolina State University and the University of Wisconsin-Madison.
-Other AAVMC member institution may be added if they meet the requirements for COHA.
+To see a list of AAVMC member institutions participating in COHA, please click here

 IOM Global Forum on Innovation in Health Professional Education